ATOMIC-Meso: Quadrupled 3-Year Survival

 Not yet.
 Pegargiminase has not received FDA approval for mesothelioma.
 The ATOMIC-Meso results may support future approval applications.
 The drug is also being studied in sarcoma, glioblastoma, and liver cancer.

-For nonepithelioid mesothelioma patients, this is substantial.
+For people with nonepithelioid mesothelioma, this is substantial.
 These aggressive subtypes have historically had very poor outcomes with standard chemotherapy.
-Moving from 4% to 16% three-year survival—while still modest—represents meaningful progress for a patient population with few effective options.
+Moving from 4% to 16% three-year survival, while still modest, represents meaningful progress for a patient population with few effective options.